amansekhon888/Avaxmodule4/README.md

 ### Initial Deployment

-Upon deployment, the contract creator receives an initial supply of 10 PUBG tokens, along with in-game resources such as coins and bullets.
+Upon deployment, the contract creator receives an initial supply of 10 Degen tokens, along with in-game resources such as coins and bullets.

 ### Earning Kill Points